johnlarson/blu/docs/api-reference/file-conventions.rst

 What does *\*\*\*url* mean?
 +++++++++++++++++++++++++++

-Route handlers in Blu allow you to capture route parameters from dynamic path segments and query parameters from the query string by adding keyword-only and positional/keyword arguments to the function (positional-only arguments don't capture route or query parameters).

-In this document, ``***url`` at the end of a function signature acts as a placeholder for positional/keyword and keyword-only arguments, and indicates that these arguments can capture route and query parameters as follows:
+In this document, when a handler has ``***url`` in its call signature, that means that when you create that type of handler, you can capture information from the page URL in the function signature as follows:

 Capturing route parameters
 ^^^^^^^^^^^^^^^^^^^^^^^^^^

-You can capture route parameters from dynamic route segments using positional/keyword arguments:
+You can capture route parameters from dynamic route segments by passing them in as arguments:

 .. code-block:: python
     :caption: app/employees/_employee_id_/time_punch/_date_/__index__.py